Curriculum & Early Years

 - prepare pupils for the opportunities, responsibilities and experiences of later life;

-- promote the spiritual, moral, cultural, mental and physical development of pupils at the school and society;
+- promote the spiritual, moral, cultural, mental and physical development of pupils at the school and in society;

 - ensure pupils are prepared for the general demands of the Year 7 curriculum;